Azure/mlops-v2/documentation/deployguides/deployguide_ado.md

          >**Important:**
          >
          >Azure DevOps may not import the three MLOps V2 repos with the default branch set to `main`.
-If not, select **Branches** under the **Repos** section and [reset the default branch](https://learn.microsoft.com/en-us/azure/devops/repos/git/change-default-branch?view=azure-devops) to `main` for each of the three imported repos
+If not, select **Branches** under the **Repos** section on the left and [reset the default branch](https://learn.microsoft.com/en-us/azure/devops/repos/git/change-default-branch?view=azure-devops) to `main` for each of the three imported repos.

    4. Lastly, you will grant the MLOps Solution Accelerator permission to create new pipelines in the ML projects you will create.
 In your mlops-v2 project, select the Pipelines section on the left side.